AsbestosLampshade/AsbestosLampshade/README.md

 >Have 6 months of work experience with C++ and CI/CD
 >Hoping to find fun projects to work in

+>Here are a list of Languages I am comfortable working with :
 <br />
 <p align="left">
   <a href="https://skillicons.dev">